 Scroll down for image details.

-Vacuum-formed capsules with popcorn, printed paper and ink stamp, 2001
+Fifteen vacuum-formed plastic capsules with popcorn, printed paper and ink stamp, 2001

 The Popcorn Journal is a running record of Talking Popcorn's speech.
 Each day during the exhibition, a sample of popcorn is placed in a capsule alongside a text output of the machine's complete speech for that day.